Beaufortia kweichowensis

-Beaufortia kweichowensis is a species of gastromyzontid loach native to rivers in China.
+Beaufortia kweichowensis is a species of gastromyzontid loach.
+It is endemic to China where it is known from the Xi River.
 The common names for this popular aquarium species are Chinese hillstream loach, Hong Kong pleco, butterfly hillstream loach, and Chinese sucker fish.

 Habitat

 Beaufortia kweichowensis can be found in fast-flowing highland and in-land streams in China.

 In the aquarium

 Aquarium maintenance

 An aquarium that duplicates the natural habitat of the Chinese hillstream loach is ideal since these fish require high oxygen levels.
-They need excellent water-flow, adequate aeration and numerous hiding places inside the tank.
+They need excellent water-flow, adequate aeration and numerous hiding places inside the aquarium.
 Adequate lighting is necessary to promote algal growth in the aquarium.
 Other live plants, however, are not necessary although they may assist in maintaining water quality.
 Suitable plants for high-flow tank environments are Anubias species and Microsorum pteropus, which can be grown on rocks or driftwood.